Radhika-0403/Radhika-0403/README.md

 - 🔭 **Expertise: Navigating Social Media Dynamics with Statistical Techniques**

-- 🌱 **Continuous Learning: Mastering SAS, ML Techniques, and Python**
+- 🌱 **Continuous Learning: Mastering SAS, R , ML Techniques, and Python**

 - 🏗️ **Research Focus: Unraveling Insights in Seismic Events for Infrastructure Resilience**

-- 👨‍💻 You can explore all my projects on my LinkedIn profile.
+- 👨‍💻 **You can explore all my projects on my LinkedIn profile.🌐✨**

-  Feel free to connect and discover the exciting ventures in data analysis and beyond! 🌐✨

 - 💬 Ask me about **Data cleaning Data Analysis and Data Reporting**